Tom Brady’s father reveals covid battle that put him in the hospital for three weeks

-Noting that the father of Buffalo Bills quarterback Josh Allen has been hospitalized with covid-19, Brady Sr. told Greenberg that he, too, had been hospitalized with the disease “for almost three weeks” at the start of the regular season.
+Noting that the father of Buffalo Bills quarterback Josh Allen has been hospitalized with covid-19, Brady Sr. told ESPN’s Mike Greenberg that he, too, had been hospitalized with the disease “for almost three weeks” at the start of the regular season.

 “We didn’t even see the first two games of the year,” Brady Sr. said.
 “The first two games I’ve ever missed in his career because I was sick as a dog and my wife was sick as a dog.
 So I put my heart out to Josh Allen being able to play under such circumstances with his father in the hospital.
 That’s an undue burden for anybody.”